myaccount-hash/DependViz/README.md

 npm run debug:lsp -- /path/to/java/project
 ```

-The script launches `java-graph.jar`, performs an `initialize` handshake, and issues DependViz custom requests so you can inspect server logs and crashes directly from the terminal.
+The script launches `java/target/java-graph.jar`, performs an `initialize` handshake, and issues DependViz custom requests so you can inspect server logs and crashes directly from the terminal.
+Build the analyzer beforehand via `npm run build:java` (or `npm run build`) so the jar exists.

 ## Stack Trace Feature